BubbuDert249/lbixRunner/README.md

 lbixname --the .lbix name <br>
 math 2+2 --a mini calculator <br>
 seticon --sets the window icon (.lbicon format, in the .lbix) <br>
+showbtn "Button", "wait 2" --adds a button in showmsgbox or showtxtbox <br>